 Ecotourism & Slow Tourism

-Ecotourism was born in opposition to mass tourism, as a segment aimed at the conservation of the natural and cultural heritage, biodiversity, and socio-diversity, applying an ecocentric conscience with values and ethics.
+Ecotourism was born in opposition to mass tourism, as a segment aimed at conserving the natural and cultural heritage, biodiversity, and socio-diversity, applying an ecocentric conscience with values and ethics.
 "It is a sustainable, non-invasive way, based on nature, learning and conservation of the areas" (Fennel, 2008:24).

 Ecotourism is based on three main criteria (UNEP/WTO, 2002; Weaver, 2005):